Benford's law and the C$\beta$E: Proofs of Theorems , and

 \item This case is completely analogous to the previous one if we replace $k$ with $k_L$ and $m$ with $m_L$ only we do not need to take union over the $m_1$-th, $m_2$-th,...,$m_{L-1}$-th digits and instead they are fixed.
 We leave the details to the reader.

 \end{enumerate} \end{proof}

-Observe that from the above lemma, to compute the probability of the corresponding events it suffices to integrate over shifted copies of the same collection of disjoint intervals in $[0,1].$ This motivates the next two lemmas.
+The above lemma illustrates that the events of interest concerning the digits are determined at the logarithmic scale by shifted copies of the same collection of disjoint intervals in $[0,1).$ The next two propositions allow us to estimate the probability of these events via the uniform distribution $\mathcal{U}(0,1)$.